 Form Block, Label, Input, File Upload, Text Area, Checkbox, Radio Button, Select, reCAPTCHA.
 Form Button

-Background Video, Dropdown, Embed, Lightbox, Navbar, Search, Slider, Tabs, Map, Facebook, Twitter
+Search, Background Video, Dropdown, Embed, Lightbox, Navbar, Slider, Tabs, Map, Facebook, Twitter

 Webflow Content Management System (CMS)

-Webflow has a proficient CMS automatically available on live sites with the appropriate Webflow CMS level hosting package.
+Webflow has a highly proficient CMS automatically available on live sites with the appropriate Webflow CMS-level hosting package.
 The Webflow CMS runs on 'Collections', essentially lists that include standard and custom fields.
 A template page or 'CMS Collection List' delivers the collection's dynamic content, and the killer feature is that Webflow Elements can display it in various formats.
 So, for example, a 'Heading' can show the Collection 'Name', a 'Rich Text' block can include the main text (and images, lists and custom code), and an 'Image' can map to dynamic images.
 With these elements and others dynamically mapped, you can quickly build sophisticated list and detail page formats superior to most web builders.
 Creating a custom Blog with Posts, for example, is pretty elementary with Webflow Collections and templates.

 A Webflow Designer & Webflow Editor